lucidrains/muse-maskgit-pytorch/README.md

 - <a href="https://stability.ai/">StabilityAI</a> for the sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

-- <a href="https://huggingface.co/">🤗 Huggingface</a> for the transformers and accelerate library, both which are wonderful
+- <a href="https://huggingface.co/">🤗 Hugging Face</a> for the transformers and accelerate library, both which are wonderful

 ## Todo